Nucleomics-VIB/genepattern-tools/README.md

 ©GenePattern is a product of the [Broad Institute](http://software.broadinstitute.org/cancer/software/genepattern)

 *All tools presented below have only been tested by me and may contain bugs, please let me know if you find some.
-Each tool relies on dependencies normally listed at the top of the code (cpan for perl and cran for R will help you add them)*

 Please refer to the accompanying **[wiki](https://github.com/Nucleomics-VIB/ngs-tools/wiki)** for examples and workflows.